swisspost/design-system/CONTRIBUTING.md

   - Variants if applicable (e.g. group of component or small example in context)
   - Instructions for installation
 - Controls
-  - Possibility to re-create all variants (good for debugging because they can be set via query params and a reproduction can be linked)
+  - Possibility to showcase and test all variants of the component.
+This enables re-usage of the docs programmatically for visual regression testing.
   - Accessibility hints for relevant controls like disabled state or hidden labels
 - Testing

-  - Cross browser testing of the docs
+  - Cross browser testing of the docs (official Post supported browsers -> https://github.com/swisspost/design-system/blob/main/packages/styles/.browserslistrc)
   - Testing in High Contrast mode
-    - Try emulating the high contrast mode in chrome by yourself:
+    - Emulating the high contrast mode in chrome:
       - Open the Command Menu: `ctrl` + `shift` + `P` (or `cmd` + `shift` + `P` on mac).
       - Type `rendering` and press `Enter` .
       - In the Rendering panel, scroll down to the Emulate CSS media feature forced-colors and activate it from the drop-down.
       - You can switch also prefers-color-scheme to test light/dark mode.
   - Approval by UX for the story
-  - For more complex widgets: screen reader testing (at least nvda)
+  - Screen reader testing (at least nvda)

 - Accessibility
   - `aria-hidden="true"` or span.visually-hidden labels for all icons
 - Docs
-  - No `react related attributes in code snippets (e.g. className, htmlFor, key, etc.)
+  - No react related attributes in code snippets (e.g. className, htmlFor, key, etc.)
-  - No nested p's (beware of .lead and .alert)
+  - No nested `<p>` tags (beware of .lead and .alert)
-  - When using LinkTo use both kind and story attributes
+  - When using LinkTo use both the `kind` and `story` attributes
-  - `div.hide-col-default` wrapper for Controls component on CSS only docs
+  - `div.hide-col-default` wrapper for controls on CSS only component docs
-  - Add the `sourceState="shown"` attribute to the first canvas if the code is not too long.
+  - Add the `sourceState="shown"` attribute to the first canvas if the code is not too long (less than 8 lines)
 - Naming convention
   - Docs file: `[component].docs.mdx`
   - Story file: `[component].stories.ts`
   - Demo story file: `[component].demo.stories.tsx`
   - Snapshot story file: `[component].snapshot.stories.ts`
-  - style file `[component].styles.scss`
+  - Style file `[component].styles.scss`
   - SCSS export file `[component].module.scss`
   - Custom mdx helper `blocks [component].blocks.tsx`
 - General Coding Rules
   - Use already existing utilities instead of custom solutions.
-    For example use mapClasses utility function instead of `[*].filter(c => c && c !== 'null').join(' ')`
+    For example use the `mapClasses` utility function instead of `[*].filter(c => c && c !== 'null').join(' ')`.

 ### Testing